wagtail/wagtail.org/README.md

  - ``dj <command> [args]`` - Runs a management command (eg, ``dj shell``)
  - ``djrun`` - Starts the webserver on port 8000

+## Deployment

+The site is hosted on heroku, and is deployed by pushing to the heroku remote.

+Creating and pushing to the heroku branch is handled automatically by fabric command.

+To staging

+`fab deploy_staging`

+To production

+`fab deploy_production`